Rank-preserving geometric means of positive semi-definite matrices: Properties of the proposed mean of matrices of

-\begin{lem} In the particular case where $A_1,A_2$ in $\Sy$are two projectors, the geodesic joining them in $\Sy$ coincides with the geodesic joining their ranges in $\mathrm{Gr(p,n)}$.
+\begin{lem} In the particular case where $A_1,A_2$ in $\Sy$ are two projectors, the geodesic joining them in $\Sy$ coincides with the geodesic joining their ranges in $\mathrm{Gr(p,n)}$.
 It implies $d_\Sy(A_1,A_2)= d_{\mathrm{Gr(p,n)}}(\mathrm{span}(A_1),\mathrm{span}(A_2))$. \end{lem}

 \begin{proof} One can find a horizontal curve in $\Sy$ whose length is $d_{\mathrm{Gr(p,n)}}(A_1,A_2)$, by choosing representatives in $\mathrm{St(p,n)}$ as in Proposition \ref{representatives}.
-It is thus a geodesic in Grassman, but also in $\Sy$ because of Lemma \ref{lem1}. \end{proof}
+It is thus a geodesic in Grassmann, but also in $\Sy$ because of Lemma \ref{lem1}. \end{proof}

 Beyond the particular case of projectors, it must be emphasized that the mean \eqref{multimean:def} is { not} the Karcher mean in the sense of metric \eqref{metric:def}.
-This is because a horizontal curve $(U(t),R(t))$ that is made of a geodesic $U(t)$ in Grasmman and of a geodesic $R(t)$ in the cone does { not} define a geodesic in $\mathrm{St(p,n)}$.
+This is because a horizontal curve $(U(t),R(t))$ that is made of a geodesic $U(t)$ in $\mathrm{Gr(p,n)}$ and of a geodesic $R(t)$ in $\mathrm{P_p}$ does \emph{not} define a geodesic in $\mathrm{St(p,n)}$.
 For instance, it is possible to construct a geodesic joining matrices having the same range, and such that the mid-point does not have the same range (see \cite{bonnabel-sepulchre-simax}, Proposition 1).
 This counter-example shows Proposition \ref{prop2}, although very natural, is not satisfied by the Karcher mean, as the mean of matrices having the same range does not boil down to their geometric mean within this range.
-Even if the metric seems natural, and has been successfully used in several applications (e.g., \cite{JMLR,Springer}), the resulting Karcher mean lacks elementary expectable properties that the mean \eqref{multimean:def} possesses.
+Even if the metric seems natural, and has been successfully used in several applications (see e.g. \cite{JMLR,Springer}), the resulting Karcher mean lacks elementary expectable properties that the mean \eqref{multimean:def} possesses.